 Do you ever wonder about these things: Why do most Lean transformations struggle or fail?
 Why it is so difficult for bosses to accept Lean management?
+Who no servant leadership?
 Why does classical management maintain its grip on leaders?
 Why are CEOs so resistant to change?
 Why do people get in trouble with bosses for promoting Lean management?
 Why don’t leaders create safe spaces for experimentation?
 Why do leaders become disconnected from the work?
 You can stop wondering.
 These and dozens of other perplexing questions are finally answered in this breakthrough four-volume series.

 It took a long time, but now it is done.
 The books are the result of 13 years of research in tandem with direct interaction with business leaders (through 20 years of executive training, education, and coaching) and careful observation.
 There are no other books like them.
 They are essential reading for all Lean promoters and practitioners because in addition to answering dozens of long-standing questions, they also are a great source of ideas for improving the promotion and practice of Lean management.